- Hourly / - BiWeekly /

 Assesses case situations and makes recommendations to supervisor regarding individualized plans of service;

-Establishes and maintains regular contact with the Mental Hygiene Administration of the Department of Health and Mental Hygiene, government resources and other helping agencies to share data that identifies and facilitates the provision of entitlement benefits and treatment services to inmates or offenders;
+Establishes and maintains regular contact with the Behavioral Health Administration of the Maryland Department of Health, government resources and other helping agencies to share data that identifies and facilitates the provision of entitlement benefits and treatment services to inmates or offenders;

 Testifies in legal proceedings as to the facts of a specific inmate or offender service case;